coralogix/dynamic-tco/README.md

 ## Setting the new TCO policies to enforce by the tool.
+This lambda uses Coralogix TCO API to enforce the new policies.
+In the Body of the request to the API Gateway will have an array of policies.
+To know more, please refere to https://coralogix.com/tutorials/tco-optimizer-api/ "Create new Policy" section.

 # Comments and Collaboration:
 If you have any Comment or Collaboration, please use github issue, create a pull request or just comment us in our Support Chat inside your Coralogix Account